 This can result in lawsuits, seemingly interminable delays in replacing pre-existing infrastructure, sharply higher costs for such projects, and reduced rail capacity, which ultimately harms railroads’ ability to provide the transportation service upon which our nation depends.

-Congress stepped in to pass the Fixing America’s Surface Transportation (FAST) Act in 2015.
-The measure included significant reforms, such as expanding the use of categorical exclusions for rail projects.
-But more can, and should, be done to ensure that reviews of railroad (and other) infrastructure projects be shortened in ways that do not adversely affect the quality of those reviews.
+To improve the federal permitting process, Congress passed the Fixing America’s Surface Transportation (FAST) Act in 2015.
+This measure included significant reforms, such as expanding the use of categorical exclusions for rail projects.
+However, more can and should be done to ensure that reviews of railroad (and other) infrastructure projects are shortened in ways that do not adversely affect the quality of those reviews.